raihanCarder/Smart-Air-App/README.md

 - Provider invites are secure, one-time links that expire in 7 days
 - Sharing can be revoked instantly
 ---
+### 🗝️ API Keys & Firebase Configuration
+SMART AIR uses Firebase Authentication and Firebase Firestore.
+To get the API_KEY needed to access the database and log-in go to app/google-services.json and then ask one of the team members for the key!
+Then Rebuild, sync Gradle and you should be good to go!

+⚠️ Without this API_KEY, the app cannot connect to the database or authenticate users.
+---
+### 🛠️ Setup Instructions
+1. Clone the repo in Android Studio.
+2. Add API_KEY to app/google-services.json
+3. Connect an android device or emulator
+4. Press run!
+---
 ### 🧱System Structure and How Components Interact
 Smart air was built with an MVP architecture which separates UI, business logic, and database access.
 With the MVP architecture, we built in a readable and maintainable way to make